fritzprix/respy/README.md

-## respy
+# respy

-### About
+## About

-> **respy** is simple template engine to standardize REST API response. it provides elegant way to manage response model as template separated from the service logic and type-safety for response. typically useful convert the data object into response object that have similar model from each other.
+> **respy** is simple template engine to standardize REST API response. it provides elegant way to decouple database model to response data model.

+## Usecase Example

+> Generally database model has additional fields than required to build response and there are two cases in consideration. the first case, the fields used internally by database or database client (e.g. __v or __id field by MongoDB and Mongoose) and the second, the fields should be hidden to the client because it's too verbose and only occupying I/O bandwidth or sensitive to show to the REST clients.
+Of couse, there are many other ways (like using proper selection in database query or deleting unrequired item directly) to deal with these situations though, they typically generate a lot of boiler plate and error prone.

-### Install
+## Install

 ```shell
 npm install respy --save
 ```

-### How to Use
+## How to Use

-#### Define template
+### Declare template (basic)

 > you can easily define response template like below. let say the template is defined as UserTemplate.js for example.

 ```javascript
 var respy = require('respy');